Integralist/lataa/README.md

 ## Logic Flow

-The application has a specific set of flow controls it uses for determining what to do:
+The application has a specific set of flow controls, which it uses in order to determine where to upload the necessary VCL files to.

-If user doesn't state what version to clone from (e.g. `-clone-version`), then we'll check to see if they specified an existing version to upload to instead (e.g. `-upload-version`).
+If the user doesn't state a version to clone from (e.g. using the `-clone-version` flag), then we'll check to see if they specified an _existing_ version to upload to instead (e.g. using the `-upload-version` flag).

+> Note: the version specified must not be activated
+> Otherwise we'll error appropriately

-If they don't specify a specific version, then we'll presume they want to clone from the latest version.
-But if the user provides the `-use-latest-version` flag, then we wont clone from the latest but instead we will use the latest version for uploading to.
+If the user doesn't use either of those flags, then we'll presume they want to clone the _latest_ service version available and upload the VCL files into this newly cloned version.

+Finally, if the user provides the `-use-latest-version` flag, then we wont clone from the latest service version, but will instead use the latest version for uploading to (as long as it's not already activated; otherwise we'll error appropriately).
-> Note: if the latest version is already activated, then we'll error appropriately

 ## Example

 The following example execution has presumed the use of the environment variables: `VCL_DIRECTORY`, `FASTLY_API_TOKEN`, `FASTLY_SERVICE_ID` to keep the length of the command short.

+When uploading files into a specific service version, we'll attempt to 'create' the file first.
+If that fails we'll presume it's because the file already exists and so we'll attempt to update the specified file instead.

 In this example, the latest version is not activated and all the VCL files I'm uploading I know to already exist within that version.
 So I _expect_ the 'creation' of the VCL files to fail (which they do), and subsequently it'll fallback to trying to 'update' the list of VCL files instead (which, as you'll see, succeeds).